hamaluik/hermes/extensions/api-docs/messages/ui.md

 ### Best Practices

+1. **Use `ui/closeWindow` to close windows** - JavaScript's `window.close()` does not work in Hermes windows.
+Extensions must call `ui/closeWindow` with the window ID returned from `ui/openWindow`.
-1. **Use modal windows for wizards** - Prevents the user from making conflicting changes
+2. **Use modal windows for wizards** - Prevents the user from making conflicting changes
-2. **Provide a cancel button** - Always let users abort
+3. **Provide a cancel button** - Always let users abort
-3. **Clean up on completion** - Shut down the HTTP server when done
+4. **Clean up on completion** - Shut down the HTTP server when done
-4. **Handle window close** - The user may close the window without using your buttons
+5. **Handle window close** - The user may close the window without using your buttons
-5. **Set reasonable timeouts** - Avoid waiting indefinitely for user input
+6. **Set reasonable timeouts** - Avoid waiting indefinitely for user input

 ### Framework Suggestions